Smallpox is a highly contagious, deeply disfiguring, and often deadly infectious disease caused by the variola virus.

 Stage 2: Initial Symptoms (2–4 Days)

-- High fever.
+- Spiking high fever.

-- Headache and vomiting.
+- Intense headache and frequent vomiting.

 Stage 3: The Rash (3–4 Weeks)

-- Day 1-3: Flat red spots appear.
+- Day 1-3: Flat, red spots appear on the skin.

 Transmission